 Pretty much the perfect Fall treat, this Caramel Apple Cider Cocktail is sweet with caramel and apple cider but with the perfect punch from vodka!

-They even suggested a recipe; combining the vodka with apple juice, lemon juice and simple syrup.
+Their recipe suggested combining the vodka with apple juice, lemon juice and simple syrup.
 My first order of the day was to revise that cocktail a bit; I had a variety of apples on hand and decided to make some apple cider to use instead of apple juice and I just knew I would eliminate the simple syrup; I wanted the tartness of the cider to come through.

 I have to tell you…this was beyond good.
 Absolutely frivolous and fun and for me, the perfect cocktail for Halloween.
 I’m not big into Halloween; not even sure why.
 It’s not a religious thing but I’ve never enjoyed anything scary or spooky and if you know me you might know I hate the color orange ( I mean HATE it!) so though my kids always went out Trick or Treating, without little kids around, it’s just a day.